pleiades-s/drone_detector/README.md

 (*0.1, 0.5 and 1.0 are ONLY available*)
 If the arguments are more than one, then the models will be triained in a row.

-You can train a model with a command below
+You can train a model with a command below.
 ```
 python3 [model] [input length]
 ```